vonalven/vonalven.github.io/index.md

  of this study only the three factors previously mentioned will be taken into account.
 Since customers rate a listing over several criteria such as cleanliness or communication, an overall rating that includes all of these aspects will account for client satisfaction.
-This is the role of the *review_scores_rating* feature.
+This is the role of the *review_scores_rating* metric.
-Due to AirBnb’s international presence, reviews are found in many languages, with English. being the most common one.
+Due to AirBnb’s international presence, reviews are found in many languages, with English being the most common one.
 From the latter, sentiment analysis is carried out to evaluate both the overall positivity and overall negativity of the reviews.
 These two measures are summarized in a so-called '[_compound_][compound]' measure that defines the global sentiment of a comment.